Baptists: Reformed Baptists (Particular Baptists)

 The Particular Baptists or Reformed Baptists or Calvinistic Baptists are Baptists who hold to the Calvinistic view of salvation.
 Depending on the denomination, Calvinistic Baptists adhere to varying degrees of Reformed theology, ranging from simply embracing the Five Points of Calvinism, to accepting a modified form of federalism; all Calvinistic Baptists reject the classical Reformed teaching on infant baptism.
 While the Reformed Baptist confessions affirm views of the nature of baptism similar to those of the classical Reformed, they reject infants as the proper subjects of baptism.

 In distinction to the General Baptists who emphasized separation from the Church of England, many Particular Baptists sought more ecumenism.
+They produced the 1689 Baptist Confession of Faith.

-Primitive Baptists are a type of Calvinist Baptists who adhere to some type of Reformed beliefs, who came out of the controversy among Baptists on the use of mission boards, tract societies and temperamence societies.
+Primitive Baptists are a type of Calvinist Baptists who adhere to some type of Reformed beliefs, who came out of the controversy among Baptists on the use of mission boards, tract societies and temperance societies.
 Primitive Baptists reject some elements of classical Reformed theology, such as infant baptism, and avoid the term "Calvinist".
 They are still Calvinist in the sense of holding strongly to the Five Points of Calvinism and they explicitly reject Arminianism.
 They are also characterized by "intense conservatism".